INFORMATION FOR PARENTS

 A school newsletter is produced fortnightly on a Friday.
 This is available to view online through our school website: http://springfield.school.nz/Home/.
 Please notify the school Office Manager if you require a paper copy.
 This will be brought home by the oldest child in the family.
 If parents do not receive their newsletter regularly please contact the school.
 Please take the time to read through the newsletters as they often contain important information about upcoming events.

 The school sees self-discipline in children as being the ideal, and general rules of the school try to reflect this aim.
 It is hoped that children will grow in self-awareness of their own faults and try to rectify them, whilst at the same time developing tolerance and respect towards the shortcomings of others.
 To these ends, the rules are brief and designed with safety, caring for others and the above factors in mind.
-They are collaborated with all staff and students at the beginning of each school year and displayed in all learning spaces.
+They are collaborated with all staff and students at the beginning of each school year displayed in the school.

 SWIMMING POOL AND PROGRAMME

 The school has a 5 metre pool which the Board of Trustees maintains during vacations.
 Keys are available, at a cost of $50.00 from the office.

 During the school day, each child is required to participate in the class swimming programme.
 Whenever possible, we employ external swimming instructors to facilitate these lessons.
 As our pool area has no shade, children swimming as part of our school programme are required to wear rash swim tops to maximise coverage of exposed skin.
 This is a curriculum requirement.The children are taught water confidence and stroke skills.
 During evenings and weekends ‘keyed’ families are able to use the pool facilities.
 Rules are provided with the key.

 We have teamed up OfficeMax to make back to school easy.
 You’ll find your child’s school stationery list online at myschool.co.nz or https://www.myschool.co.nz/springfield